dataqueso/docker-rstudio-server-pop-genetics/README.md

 docker build --platform=linux/arm64 --rm=true -t <username>/rstudio-pop-genetics:arm64 .
 ```

-Run the following commands to build cross-platform (linux amd64, linux arm64 and darwin amd64), pushing to a container registry, an image that can be run on an amd64 Linux machine, Apple silicon or Intel-based Mac.
+Run the following commands to build cross-platform (linux amd64 and linux arm64), pushing to a container registry, an image that can be run on an amd64 Linux machine or Apple silicon.

 ```
 docker login
 docker buildx create --use
 docker buildx build --platform linux/amd64,linux/arm64 --rm=true -t <username>/rstudio-pop-genetics --push .
 ```

+Note, the base image does not have a build for darwin/amd64 or Intel-based Mac.

 ## Run Image as a Container